bodziosamolot/sourceGenerators/article.md

 ### Regular Source Generators

 In this article we are focusing on Incremental Source Generators.
 You may be wondering if there are Non-Incremental Source Generators then?
 Yes, there are!
 They were introduced in .NET 5 but there was a problem.
-All of that processing that happens with each compilation occurs very often.
-Pretty much with every keystroke.
+All the processing required for them to work happened on each compilation.
+Compilation itself occurs very often, pretty much with every keystroke.
 This caused the developer experience in the IDE to deteriorate badly.
 It could be improved by aggressively filtering the syntax processed by our generator but still was not good enough.
-The mechanism could be improved by introduction of caching and including the filtration in its contract.
-Let's see what are the improvements introduced in the next iteration of Source Generators.
+The mechanism could be improved with caching and filtering its contract(?). !@#$ Nie do końca rozumiem o co chodzi z filtrowaniem kontraktu, nadal ma to sens?

+Due to those limitations a next iteration was introduced - incremental source generators!

 ### Incremental Source Generator